| At least 50 people from at least five EU states attended this session,

 workers are afraid to organise, most of all migrants, many of whom are

 `sin papeles’ (sans-papiers/illegals).
-There is increasing pressure on the
+There is increasing pressure

-unemployed through attempts to cut people’s benefits unless they take the
+unemployed through attempts to cut people’s benefits unless they

 worst jobs.
-The Xarxa seeks to bring together the different movements and
+The Xarxa seeks to bring together the different movements

 groups involved in struggling against precarity, for continuous and